tariq7299/final-project-cs50/frontend/public/to-do.md

 - Make the  most recent month and most_recent_year be calculated in backend
 - Create a total_daily_spendings
 -

+## SpendingsDays
+- Enable Users to view there expenses/spendings in different currencies !

 ## AddExpense
 - Create a num pad instead of phone num pad